 Hi, there!
 I’m Jack.
 I’m an M.S. student in Computer Science at University of Illinois Urbana-Champaign, where I’m fortunate to be advised by Prof. Heng Ji.
-The core of my research lies broadly in how modern language models understands knowledge.
-I work on this problem upon two tracks:
+The core of my research is in robust machine learning towards autonomous intelligence.
+I work on this problem upon two levels:

-Bio: Jack Bai is an M.S. student in Computer Science at UIUC, working on structured information retrieval in the Blender Lab with Prof. Heng Ji.
-He is also a research intern of the BAIR Lab, working on representation learning with Prof. Yi Ma.
-Before master’s, he obtained a dual degree from Zhejiang University and UIUC in Computer Engineering, during which period he interned at Microsoft Research working on incident text root cause prediction with Dr. Shilin He, and participated in the Alexa ChatBot Challenge researching search query generation, advised by Prof. Chengxiang Zhai.
-Except experience mentioned above, his work also reflects interests in financial time series prediction, open-domain QA, software frameworks for deep learning, etc.
+Bio: Jack Bai is an M.S. student in Computer Science at UIUC, advised by Prof. Heng Ji, and a visiting scholar at BAIR, advised by Prof. Yi Ma and Prof. Sergey Levine.
+Before master’s, he obtained a dual degree from Zhejiang University and UIUC in Computer Engineering.
+During those wonderful years, he interned at MSR advised by Dr. Shilin He, and participated in the Alexa SocialBot Challenge advised by Prof. Chengxiang Zhai.

 MS in Computer Science, 2025